 Sights, sounds, or persons arise in the periphery of your life, either directly or indirectly related to the subject matter of the required change.
 These clues can and do formulate from several sources, including print or radio advertising, acquaintances, strangers, or social media feeds, to name but a few.

-That passing glance at a newsstand, the subway station advertising banner you whizzed by or an overheard conversations between strangers.
+That passing glance at a newsstand, the subliminal subway station advertising banner you whizzed by or a conversation overheard between strangers.
 All are perfect examples of this low key signpost.

 They transpire within a relatively short period after your first noting the life change you should be undertaking.